-7.7.1.
+- 7.7.1.
 The court may direct that a record be drawn up of the hearing.
 The record is a concise summary of what was said and done at the hearing.
-The court may direct that a party's statement be recorded in its entirety in the record.
+When examining a party, witness or expert, the court may limit its record to a summary of the content of the statement made.
+If the court determines that the statement of a party, witness or expert be included in the record in its entirety without delay, the statement is recorded in writing and presented to the party, witness or expert.
 The court may also direct that the record be drawn up after the hearing.
 In that event the court will allow the parties a 14-day time limit after receipt to submit comments on the record.
-The record will be signed by the court.

-- 7.7.2.
-The court may direct that an audio or video recording be made by or on behalf of the court . - 7.7.3.
+The record will be signed by the court. - 7.7.2.
+The court may direct that an audio or video recording be made by or on behalf of the court, and that the record is substituted by this video or audio recording.
+In such event the appellate court or the Supreme Court may request a record in written form The court may make substitution of the record by a video or audio recording conditional upon a party having a verbatim report prepared in accordance with Article 7.7.3.
+Where a written record is prepared after the hearing, it is signed by the judge.
+If this written record relates to a witness examination, it states the formalities observed. - 7.7.3.
 A party must notify the court and the other parties, no later than 10 days before the hearing, if it has instructed a court reporter to prepare a verbatim transcript of what is said at the hearing.
 The court reporter's involvement in the proceedings is at the party's expense.
 In this notification, the party must submit the court reporter's qualifications to the court and the other parties.
 The parties may also jointly instruct a court reporter with regard to a transcript.